UditBhaskar19/EGO_MOTION_ESTIMATION/2_egomotion_radar_polar/README.md

 ## Contents

 ### 1. Sensor Setup and Layout
 In this project [RadarScenes](https://radar-scenes.com/) dataset is used for validating and generating results.
-Here the measurements are not synchronized and the sensor layout doesnot have a full 360&deg; coverage.
+The measurements are not synchronized and the sensor layout doesnot have a full 360&deg; coverage.
 Nonetheless the dataset is considered here because it is one of the few datasets publickly available that has raw radar point cloud measurements.
 <br>
 ![](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/blob/main/2_egomotion_radar_polar/readme_artifacts/0_sensor_setups.PNG)